vanmars/kombucha-store-redux/README.md

 ## Setup/Installation Requirements
 * Navigate to the directory in which you would like to clone this project.
-* Run `git clone https://github.com/vanmars/kombucha-store.git` in terminal.
+* Run `git clone https://github.com/vanmars/kombucha-store-redux.git` in terminal.
-* Run `cd kombucha-store` to navigate into new project directory.
+* Run `cd kombucha-store-redux` to navigate into new project directory.
 * Open the cloned repo in a text editor of your choice.
 * Run `npm install` to download all dependencies.
 * Run `npm start` to start a live server and view projec in the browser.

 ## Known Bugs
 _There are no known bugs at this time.
 But the following item could be improved:_

-* Sort product list by name, for readability and for consistency after a change is made to an item on the list.

 ## Support and Contact Details
 _Connect with me at vamariestewart@gmail.com with ideas to improve this project._